 The master is part of the Paris Graduate School of Linguistics (PGSL)

-Research groups at Université de Paris work on all aspects of language, from theoretical to applied linguistics.
+Research groups at Université Paris Cité work on all aspects of language, from theoretical to applied linguistics.
 For PhDs in linguistics, most students enroll in the doctoral program at the doctoral school in linguistics (ED 622).
 Some students enroll in other doctoral schools, such as ED 474 (FIRE) or ED 386 (Mathematics and Computer Science of Central Paris).
 The PhD program within the doctoral school ED 622 covers the following disciplinary fields of linguistics:

 - Theoretical, descriptive and experimental linguistics: phonetics, phonology, morphology, syntax, semantics